Dallas: (972) 548-0088

 However, a radiant barrier is not the same as attic insulation.
 Therefore, it does not reduce heat conduction like thermal insulation materials.
 Instead, it acts as a supplement to the insulation you may already have in your attic.
 So, the question is whether it is worth it to install a radiant barrier and if it reduces your heating costs during the hot months.

-Below, we take an in-depth look at how it works and s a Radiant Barrier Worth It?
+Below, we take an in-depth look at how it works and is a radiant barrier worth it?

 The heat invades your home from the attic, walls, and even the flooring.
 When you install a radiant barrier, it keeps the heat from accumulating.
 In essence, it prevents heat buildup.
 When combined with insulation, a radiant barrier effectively reduces the amount of heat that enters your home.

 When UV rays reach the roofing system, the sun’s radiant energy heats the roof.
 The heat travels through conduction.
 Once inside the attic, the heat builds up and converts the cool attic surface into a hot surface.
-When installed correctly, the radiant barrier can reduce or eliminate heat conduction, convection, and radiation simultaneously.
+When installed correctly, the radiant barrier can simultaneously reduce or eliminate heat conduction, convection, and radiation.

-To get the most out of the radiant barrier, a licensed professional must install it properly.
+A licensed professional must install it properly to get the most out of the radiant barrier.
 There are several factors to consider.

 Humidity is not an issue in most areas in Texas.
-However, southern and eastern Texas does have higher levels of humidity than northern and western Texas.
+However, southern and eastern Texas has higher humidity levels than northern and western Texas.
 Thankfully, no matter where you live in Texas, radiant barriers are unaffected by humidity because they reflect heat and do not absorb it.

 Whether you are healthy or suffer from health issues, you do not have to worry about radiant barriers contaminating your home.
 Barriers do not emit harmful particles that can harm your body.
 Unlike insulation, radiant barriers do not irritate your lungs, eyes, or skin.
 They are made of non-toxic materials that are safe to use in the home.

 R-Value measures how much thermal energy passes through a surface.
 The higher the R-value, the greater the insulative properties of the material.
-The materials in a radiant barrier can reflect up to 97 percent of radiant heating, giving it a higher R-value than most types of attic or wall insulation.
+The materials in a radiant barrier can reflect up to 97 percent of radiant heating, giving it a higher R-value than most attic or wall insulation types.
 When combined with insulation, a radiant barrier creates a nearly impenetrable envelope around the house.

 To be fair, radiant barriers alone only reduce between five to ten percent of your monthly cooling costs.
-When combined with insulation, however, barriers can potentially cut your cooling bill in half.
+However, when combined with insulation, barriers can cut your cooling bill in half.
 Naturally, the results will vary depending on the size of your home and if it is well-insulated.
 However, every little bit helps.
 A radiant barrier may put $200 to $300 back in your pocket annually.